quosainhasan/Dicee-Game/README.md

 # Dice Game
 Welcome to the Dice Game!
 This is a simple web-based game where players can roll two dice by refreshing the page.
 The game displays a random image of a dice for each roll.
-This game does not keep track of points or scores - it is simply a fun way to pass the time and enjoy a game of chance.
+This game does not require any player names or login - simply click on the link [Dicee 🎲](https://quosainhasan.github.io/Dicee-Game/) and start refreshing the page to play.

 # How to Play
-To play the game, simply open the index.html file in your web browser.
-When the page loads, you will be prompted to enter the names of the players.
-Once you have entered the player names, you can start playing by refreshing the page.
+To play the game, click on the link [Dicee 🎲](https://quosainhasan.github.io/Dicee-Game/) to open the game in your web browser.
+When the page loads, you can start playing by refreshing the page.
 Each time you refresh the page, the game will randomly generate two numbers between 1 and 6.
 These numbers correspond to the pips on the two dice.
 The game will then display two images of dice that correspond to the numbers generated.
 # Game Rules
 This game does not have any specific rules or objectives, as it is just a simple dice rolling game.
 However, you can make up your own rules or challenges to add some fun and competition to the game.
 For example, you could try to roll a certain combination of numbers (such as two sixes), or you could award points to the player who rolls the highest total number on the two dice.